Dr. Saif Ahmad

 Currently, Saiftron has two applications on the Apple App Store called Wave Whiz and ECG Wiz.
 While Wave Whiz is a comprehensive wavelet analysis suite, ECG Wiz is an interactive DSP tool for re-sampling, filtering, peak detection, and heart rate variability analysis.

-Dr. Saif Ahmad’s work at the University of Ottawa led to the development of the patented ECG-assisted blood pressure monitoring technology that was geared towards accurate measurement of systolic, diastolic, and mean arterial pressure in patients with the most challenging chronic conditions like atrial fibrillation and heart failure.
+Dr. Saif Ahmad’s work at the University of Ottawa led to the development of the patented ECG-assisted blood pressure monitoring technology that was geared towards accurate measurement of systolic, diastolic, and mean arterial pressure in patients with the most challenging chronic conditions like atrial fibrillation (AF) and heart failure.

-During his stint at the University of Ottawa, Dr. Ahmad and his colleagues published over 15 research articles in peer reviewed journals and conference proceedings.
+During his stint at the University of Ottawa, Dr. Ahmad and colleagues published over 15 research articles in peer reviewed journals and conference proceedings.

 Key engineering activities included: